-3 Analysis of the application of social media by Austrian food and beverage companies
+4 Analysis of the application of social media by Austrian food and beverage companies

-3.1 Recording unit and hypotheses
+4.1 Recording unit and hypotheses

-The industrial food and beverage enterprises that are member of the Austrian Federal Economic Chamber (WKÖ) define the universe of this study.
+The recording unit of this study is defined by all companies in the food and beverage industry, which are member of the Austrian Federal Economic Chamber (WKÖ).
 In total, 839 companies are listed in the WKÖ database (in 2010).
 The database was adjusted by mills and by seed, fertilizer, depository, energy, pharmacy, tobacco, condiment, and animal food companies.
 The remaining companies form the group of food and beverage companies in the WKÖ database, the research unit of this study.